-- 59. Also under s FD 1(2), a transfer is treated as an acquisition by the transferee for an amount that equals the cost of the land to the transferor. - 60.
-In the situation considered here, the transferor is the person in their non-LTC owner capacity.
-The transferees are the LTC owners (including the transferor in their LTC owner capacity). - 61.
+- 61. In the situation considered here, the transferor is the person in their non-LTC owner capacity.
+The transferees are the LTC owners (including the transferor in their LTC owner capacity). - 62.
 Each transferee will have a share of the total cost of the land to the transferor determined by the transferees' effective look-through interests.